 My "Cello Sampler" concert

-is my original unique concert approach, and stil the most popular choice.
+is my original unique concert approach, and still the most popular choice.
 This isn't your typical cello recital.
 Yes, there's always classical music on the program.
 But Bach, Debussy, and Tchaikovsky might be joined by Scott Joplin, Glenn Miller, and the Beatles.
 Irish ballads might pair up with a Sousa march.
 A Broadway show tune might be followed by a Bulgarian folk dance.
 I often use a microphone looper to play duets with myself, including all 4 parts of Pachelbel's Canon live on one cello

 .
 And I'll give you the inside scoop on all the music with fascinating stories and little-known facts.
 It's a different combination every time, and there's always something for everyone.
 I can also make a "custom blend", pulling specific pieces from the other programs listed below.

 In addition to these "sampler" concerts, I also offer special theme-specific recitals.
 They follow a similar style: a one-hour performance of solo cello music (mostly arranged by myself) and stories about each composition.
 The difference is that each concert focuses on a single topic, with the music and the stories connecting to provide an overall historical and cultural overview of that topic.
 These themed concerts are both entertaining and educational.
 It is also possible to mix-and-match from different programs.

-- Around the World with a Cello: music of Argentina, Ireland, Scotland, Spain, France, Hungary, Bulgaria, Russia, and China. [also available as a violin-cello duet concert]
+- Around the World with a Cello: Music of Argentina, Ireland, Scotland, Spain, France, Hungary, Bulgaria, Russia, and China. [also available as a violin-cello duet concert]

 - Bach for the Cello: Bach cello suites #1 and 2, plus some other Bach music that you would never expect.

-- Baroque Cello: One of the Bach cello suites, all 4 parts of Pachelbel's Canon played simultaneously on one cello, and baroque music depicting a particularly gruesome surgical procedure.
+- Baroque Cello: Bach cello suites, all 4 parts of Pachelbel's Canon played simultaneously on one cello, and baroque music depicting a particularly gruesome surgical procedure.